diffblue/gitlab/doc/user/permissions.md

 projects and subgroups underneath.
 Owners must explicitly add these "minimal access" users to the specific subgroups and projects.

+You can use minimal access to give the same member more than one role in a group:

+1. Add the member to the parent group with a minimal access role.
+1. Invite the member as a direct member with a specific role in any subgroup or project in that group.

 Because of an [outstanding issue](https://gitlab.com/gitlab-org/gitlab/-/issues/267996), when minimal access users:

 - Sign in with standard web authentication, they receive a `404` error when accessing the parent group.